jsteinbeck/multiversum/README.md

 A toolbox for implementing an "everything's a plugin" architecture in JavaScript.

+**WARNING: This library hasn't reached version 1.0.0 yet and the API might change at any time.
+Using the library in production systems is therefore discouraged at this point.**

 ## How it works

 Multiversum consists of a plugin host, a component gatherer, a bootstrapper and an application